dNem88/formula1spa/README.md

 I implemented code-splitting with <code>React.lazy and React.Suspense</code> for different routes.

 ### Credits
- - (https://ergast.com/mrd/)  I used this api for most for the Formula1 data (on the server)
+ * (https://ergast.com/mrd/)  I used this api for most for the Formula1 data (on the server)
- - (http://formula1.com/) I was inspired from the official website and with small changes all the designs are from here
+ * (http://formula1.com/) I was inspired from the official website and with small changes all the designs are from here
+ * (https://newsapi.org/) While 'newsapi.org' is free only for 'localhost:' and the news-content is not available for live-websites, I used it for the news section in this app.
+It worked pretty well for me.